-General members are corporate entities or standalone divisions of a corporate entity that participate in the digital ecosystem and may provide products and services, or derive revenue from the sale, delivery, or optimization of digital.
+General members are corporate entities or standalone divisions of a corporate entity that participate in the digital ecosystem and may provide products and services, or derive revenue from the sale, delivery, or optimization of digital advertising or marketing programs.

-Examples include publishers, technology companies, platforms, marketers, measurement and analytics providers, data companies, etc.
+Examples include publishers, technology companies, platforms, marketers, measurement and analytics providers, data companies, digital media agencies, etc.

 Associate members are other companies that support the digital marketing-media ecosystem.

 Pre-revenue and startup companies, whether they fall under associate or general membership, may be a startup member for up to 2 years if they meet both the following requirements: